zakagan/DoomsdayCalc/README.md

 ![alt tag](https://github.com/zakagan/DoomsdayCalc/blob/master/screenshots/christmas_2.png)

 What if a user enters a date that turns out to be a holiday?
-DoomsdayCalc can recognize these dates are will report back the significance.
+DoomsdayCalc can recognize these dates as well and will report back the significance.
 For example:

 ![alt tag](https://github.com/zakagan/DoomsdayCalc/blob/master/screenshots/easter.png)

 What about older dates?
-The famous Battle of Hastings between the Normans and the Anglo-Saxons occured on a Saturday, October 14th, 1066.
+The famous Battle of Hastings between the Normans and the Anglo-Saxons occured on Saturday, October 14th, 1066.
 Does DoomsdayCalc get it right?

 ![alt tag](https://github.com/zakagan/DoomsdayCalc/blob/master/screenshots/hastings.png)